Lux-AI-Challenge/Lux-Design-S2/kits/README.md

     lichen_strains: Array # the id of the lichen planted at each tile, corresponds with factory.strain_id
     factory_occupancy_map: Array # -1 everywhere.
 Otherwise has the numerical ID of the factory (equivalent to factory.strain_id) that occupies that tile
     factories_per_team: int # number of factories each team gets to place initially
-    spawns: Array # possible spawn locations on your team's half of the map
+    valid_spawns_mask: Array # A mask array of the map with 1s where you can spawn a factory and 0s where you can't
 ```

 Each `Unit` object comes with functions to generate the action vector for actions like move and dig, as well as cost functions that return the power cost to perform some actions.